What are individual pensions?

 All individual pensions benefit from tax relief, within specific limits, meaning that more of what you earn will go towards your retirement savings.

 The final amount of money you get out of any type of individual pension is based on what you put in and how the fund performs over time.
 As the value of any investment can go down as well as up, you may not get back what you put in.

 There are three main types of individual pensions:

-A Personal pension is your own private pension that you can take from job to job.
-It is ideal if you don't have access to a company scheme or are self-employed.
+A personal pension is your own private pension that you can take from job to job.
+It is ideal if you don't have access to a workplace scheme or are self-employed.
 Essentially, you pay money into your plan and choose where to invest it from a range of funds that can be managed on your behalf.

 This is a specialist type of pension that gives you more choice over where your money is invested.
 So, if you are comfortable with taking a higher degree of risk, you can make your own investment decisions with a SIPP.
 You should seek advice if you are interested in this type of pension.

 Speak to your employer to get more information on the workplace pension scheme.